Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-json/README.md

   message payload and into the schema registry.

-- `contentType`: a string of the following format `application/json+<Schema ID>` where the `application/json` part signals that this message has an Json-serialized payload and the `<Schema Id>` part is the Schema ID the Schema Registry service assigned to the schema used to serialize this payload.
+- `contentType`: a string of the following format `application/json+<Schema ID>` where the `application/json` part signals that this message has a Json-serialized payload and the `<Schema Id>` part is the Schema ID the Schema Registry service assigned to the schema used to serialize this payload.